Seeding bare patches successfully

 The products (E mail or phone for Croquet Club preferential prices).

-Bar Extreme, Medal or Ultrafine seed: I supply these in convenient bag sizes - 2kg, 5kg or 20kg bags.
-The recommended application rate is 30 gsm so 1kg covers 33sqm
+Bar Extreme, Medal or Ultrafine seed: is supplied in 20kg bags.
+The recommended application rate is 30 gsm.

 Seeding Compost: Supplied in 40 litre bags (min 6 bags) or in bulk bags of 730, 1000 or 1500 litres.
 A 40 litre bag covers 5 sqm.
 Supplied on a pallet.
 Cost varies according to quantity and delivery address.